One of the best things about Harp·E is that you can truly make it your own.

 Customise your Harp·E !

-Wether you are assembling it yourself, or getting it Plug & Play, the Harp·E is a blank canvas for you to make your own!
-The parts are already coated, but it's super easy to add paint, marker or even stickers.
+Whether you are assembling it yourself, or getting it Plug & Play, the Harp·E is a blank canvas for you to make your own.

 Harp·E basics - tutorials